 December 15, 2017: The Empty Chair.
 This workshop will

-chair is an excellent technique to help clients express thoughts and
+chair is an excellent technique to help clients express

-the social atom.
+using the social atom.
 Sometimes we wish to understand

 family of origin issues or current family relationships but are

 unable to get the family to participate in therapy.
-This workshop will help
+This

-to develop a better connection with your clients.
+help you to develop a better connection with your clients.

 You will understand the difference between focusing on

-what your clients say -- content-- and how they are saying it --process.
+what your clients say -- content-- and how they are saying it

-changes in mood, thoughts, and feelings.
-You will learn how to
+subtle changes in mood, thoughts, and feelings.
+You will

 March 18, 2018: The Diamond of Opposites: working with

-workshop will focus on the key elements of psychodrama including the walk
+workshop will focus on the key elements of psychodrama

-the elements of role reversal and doubling and will
+uses the elements of role reversal and doubling and will

 teach the importance of scene setting in order to help us tell

 June 15, 2018: Termination: Saying goodbye in action.

 this workshop we will explore how we end relationships.

-Insights gained will help you make your terminations more powerful by
+Insights gained will help you make your terminations more

 About the group leader: